 Hygienic dirt ejector

-Perhaps the biggest upgrade that the V7 has over the V6 is bin design.
-The V7 bin (which is same as the V8) has a mechanism that will push dirt down rather than just relying on gravity.
+Perhaps the most significant upgrade that the V7 has over the V6 is bin design.
+The V7 bin (which is the same as the V8) has a mechanism that will push dirt down rather than just relying on gravity.

-This makes emptying much easier and less messy.
-Make no mistake, there will be some bits and pieces that’ll get stuck on the mesh filter but it won’t be as much.
+It makes emptying much easier and less messy.
+There will be some bits and pieces that’ll get stuck on the mesh filter, but it won’t be as much.

 The V7 has two power modes – normal and max.
 It also has a better lever versus the older V6.